IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 # Description
-This directory contains the sample terraform code to create a Ubuntu VSI Instance.
+This directory contains the sample terraform code to create a VSI Instance.

 # Prerequisites
    - create a VPC, subnet, and SSH Key
-   - The user has to ensure that the image name `"ibm-ubuntu-20-04-minimal-amd64-2"` exists in all regions in IBM Cloud.
+   - The user has to ensure that the input image name exists in all regions in IBM Cloud.

 # Create Terraform template
 To be filled in.